axhertz/TONIC/README.md

 VLDB'22

-This repository contains scripts to evaluate core characteristics of the QEP-S. Each sub-directory contains a folder with precomputed query feedback and base-table selectivities.
-Filter selectivies are only used by the <em>selectivity-aware QEP-S</em>.
-The node implementation of the <em>plain</em> and <em>filter-aware</em> design implicitly uses [0,1] as selectivity intervall.
+This repository contains scripts to evaluate core characteristics of the QEP-S. Each sub-directory contains a folder with precomputed query feedback.

 The <em> Quick Evaluation</em> scripts do not require any actual database connection.
 The steps for (re)computing the respective feedback and statistics are detailed in <em> Verbose Evaluation</em>.